Sometimes the best meditation practice is simply to surrender.

+This post is about how to let go.
 For many years, I took my meditation practice very seriously.
-I dedicated a significant portion of my life to daily practice and long retreats, which over time proved to be very helpful.
+I dedicated a significant portion of my life to daily sitting and occasionally going on long retreats, which over time proved to be very helpful.
 This dedication to putting in the time really paid off by improving my experience of life.

-Today, I see this aspect of things very differently.
-Making all efforts to meditate, and to go on retreats, is very important.
-That is the thorn to remove the thorn.
-But during the meditation practice itself, all of that effort must be relinquished.
+Today, however, I see the aspect of effort in meditation quite differently.
+I still recognize the value of making all efforts to take time to meditate, to practice in life, and to go on retreats.
+That is all very important.
+That is the “thorn to remove the thorn.”
+But during the meditation practice itself, when you’re actually on the cushion, all of that effort must be relinquished.
 The moment your butt hits the cushion, let go of any striving, any pushing, any sense of force.

 Instead, the only thing you have to do is to let go.
+Practice a complete surrender meditation.
 Surrender all effort, surrender all sweating and striving, surrender all sense of doing anything at all.
 There is nothing that you need to do.
 Let go of all fears.
 Let go of all concerns.
 Let go of all your responsibilities.
 Let go of all your needs.
 Let go of everything that’s so important.
 Let go of anything you’re obsessing about.
+Let go of your story.
+Let go of your ideas about who you are.
 Let go of trying to get anything out of the meditation.
 Especially let go of the sense that there’s anything wrong with you, or that meditation is going to fix you in some way.

 Let go of the content of any sensory experience.
 That is, whatever you’re thinking or feeling is fine, don’t try to change it in any way.
 The content or meaning is irrelevant.
 Let go of that.